hisubram/mobilefoundation/interactive_notifications.md

 Follow these steps to receive interactive notifications:

 1. Enable the application capability to perform background tasks on receiving the remote notifications.
-This step is required if some of the actions are background-enabled.
+This step is required if some of the actions are enabled at the background.
 2. Define registered categories for interactive notifications and pass them as options to `MFPPush.registerDevice`.

    ```swift